planetfederal/gxp/doc/source/viewer/projection.rst

      :align: center
      :width: 1000px

-We will now add a WMS of the world as our new base layer, first define a new source:
+We will now add a WMS of the world as our new base layer, first define a new source in the sources section:

 .. code-block:: javascript